xiaoyaoo11/MLAI/Class Learner/README.md

 # Class Learner

-A robust image classification project using PyTorch, featuring advanced model architectures, training optimizations, and easy-to-use prediction capabilities.
+A robust image classification project using PyTorch, featuring advanced model architectures, training optimizations, and easy-to-use prediction capabilities with a web interface for image classification.

 ## Features